-Micah has extensive experience in the energy sector and serves companies globally.
+Micah is the global co-leader of McKinsey’s Oil & Gas practice.
 He has particular expertise in the areas of oil and gas, electric power, and natural gas.
 Most of Micah’s focus is in helping major energy and industrial companies design and execute industry-leading performance transformations that unlock the full potential of assets and engage the workforce, creating a performance culture of excellence.

 Examples of Micah’s recent client engagements include the following:

 - leading the full digital transformation of a leading global integrated oil company’s (IOC’s) supply chain and logistics function, delivering approximately $150 million per year in margin expansion

 - unlocking $100 million per year in third-party-spend opportunity for a leading IOC and launching a $1 billion per year cost transformation

 - developing a leading global chemical company’s cross-cutting capital-productivity-improvement program, which delivered $200 million per year

 - analyzing a top global refiner’s performance, leading to delivery of $700 million per year in improvement over an 18-month period

 - supporting a top US refiner in using advanced analytics that increased yield and throughput, delivering an approximate $0.5 per barrel free-cash-flow improvement

 - leading a top electric utility’s transformation, which delivered $200 million per year in earnings in a nine-month period by focusing on sourcing excellence, frontline operations, and back-office efficiency and effectiveness

 - supporting a leading merchant electric generator and retailer in its industry-shaping M&A deal and 18-month performance transformation of gross margin, operations and management, and fuel cost, leading to the removal of $50 million per year in technical overheads and the delivery of $500 million per year in operations improvement